daituzhang/generator-craft-gulp/README.md

 # generator-craft [![Build Status](https://travis-ci.org/ktbartholomew/generator-craft.svg?branch=master)](https://travis-ci.org/ktbartholomew/generator-craft)

 > A Yeoman generator that creates a Vagrant box, then installs the Craft CMS and some front-end tools.
+An updated and gulp version for generator-craft that built on https://github.com/ktbartholomew/generator-craft

 ## Pre-requisites